thehyperadvisor/cldstk-deploy/README.md

 cldstk-deploy
 =============

 CloudStack Deploy is a utility for making Apache CloudStack and KVM  installations quick, easy and painless.

+## Features

+- can pre download Apache CloudStack RPMS (version 4.2 & 4.3)
+- can pre download KVM system template
+- runs web server to be used as local RPM and systemtemplate repository
+- can install and setup cloudstack-management servers (One or many)
+- can install and setup mysql database servers (Primary and Repica)
+- can install and setup cloudstack-agent KVM hosts
+- can preseed KVM system template
+- can mix options

 ## Requirements